johnakisk0700/woo-nextjs-storefront/README.md

 📹 [Original repo](https://github.com/imranhsayed/woo-next)

+Steps to reproduce after installing wordpress

+1. Create Categories and Products
+2. Categories get only **black svgs**, this is important for the menu to look ok

 # Features:

 1. WooCommerce Store in React( contains: Products Page, Single Product Page, AddToCart, CartPage and Checkout Page with country selection ).